Concentration (game show): Buzzr

 On March 6, 2020, Buzzr announced that reruns of the Narz version, starting with 1976 episodes, would air on their network starting on March 30.

 Classic Concentration (1987–1991)

-In January 1987, Mark Goodson Productions sought permission from NBC to relaunch Concentration.
-The new series, which became known as Classic Concentration, debuted on NBC on May 4, 1987.
+In 1985, Mark Goodson Productions sought permission from NBC to relaunch Concentration.
+The new series, which eventually became known as Classic Concentration, debuted on NBC on May 4, 1987.
 Production was now done at NBC Studios in Burbank, California.
-Alex Trebek (who concurrently was also hosting Jeopardy!) hosted and Diana Taylor was the series' prize model.
-On July 22 of that year, Mark Goodson's daughter, Marjorie Goodson-Cutt, replaced Taylor and remained for the entire series.
-Gene Wood was the announcer, with Art James substituting for him for several weeks in 1991.
+Alex Trebek (who concurrently was also hosting Jeopardy!) hosted, and Diana Taylor was the prize model.
+On July 22 of that year, Taylor was replaced with Mark Goodson's daughter, Marjorie Goodson-Cutt, who remained for the rest of the series.
+Gene Wood was the announcer, with Art James substituting for him on the July 9–31, 1991 episodes.
 The new Concentration ran once again at 10:30 am EST and remained in that slot for its entire run.
-Classic Concentration's final new episode aired on September 20, 1991, but reruns continued to air on NBC from October 28, 1991 until December 31, 1993.
+Classic Concentration's final new episode aired on August 30, 1991, but reruns continued to air on NBC from October 28, 1991 until December 31, 1993, including a three-week period from September 2 to 20.